-Pre-processing pipelines in multiblock
+Pre-processing pipelines in multivarious

 PreProcessing.Rmd1.
 Why a pipeline at all?

-dangerous inside reusable functions:
+convenient in a script but dangerous inside reusable functions:

 - Data-leak avoidance: Fitted means/SDs live inside the pre-processor object, calculated only once (typically on training data).